Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 In the ordinary way of looking at things I seem to be much, much smaller than Earth.
 I'm dwarfed by Earth.
 Earth is dwarfed by Jupiter.
 Jupiter is dwarfed by the Sun.
 The Sun is dwarfed by Arcturus.
 Arcturus is dwarfed by Antares.
 And W Cephei is more than three times the size of Antares.
 How many zeros are there after the decimal point to say how much smaller I am than W Cephei?

 This presents an obvious paradox.
 I seem to be both microscopically small and at the same time infinitely big.
 Again that's odd.
 I find that profoundly odd.
-It's stays profoundly odd until I recall something Werner asked me to consider soon after I first listened him speaking.
+It's stays profoundly odd until I recall something Werner Erhard asked me to consider soon after I first listened him speaking, which is this:

 I am Everything.
 I am Nothing.
 I am ... everythingnothing ...